dfuncEstim: dfuncEstim - Estimate a distance-based detection function

 An object of class 'dfunc'.
 Objects of class 'dfunc' are lists containing the following components:

 The vector of estimated parameter values.
-Length of this vector for built-in likelihoods is one (for the function's parameter) plus the number of expansion terms plus one if the likelihood is either 'hazrate' or 'uniform' (hazrate and uniform have two parameters).
+Length of this vector for built-in likelihoods is one (for the function's parameter) plus the number of expansion terms plus one if the likelihood is 'hazrate' (which has two parameters).

 varcovar

-The variance-covariance matrix for coefficients of the distance function, estimated by the inverse of the Hessian of the fit evaluated at the estimates.
+The variance-covariance matrix for coefficients of the distance function, estimated by the inverse of the fit's Hessian evaluated at the estimates.
+Rdistance estimates the Hessian as the second derivative of the log likelihood surface at the final estimates, where second derivatives are estimated by numeric differentiation (see secondDeriv.
 There is no guarantee this matrix is positive-definite and should be viewed with caution.
 Error estimates derived from bootstrapping are generally more reliable.
+I.e., re-compute coefficient confidence intervals using the bootstrap values in component $B of an abundance object.

 loglik